douglascdev/podswap/README.md

 Step-by-step setup:
 - Set up an [ngrok account](https://dashboard.ngrok.com/signup) and get [your token](https://dashboard.ngrok.com/get-started/your-authtoken).
-- Create a `.github/workflows/podswap.yml` file with the contents:
+- Create a `.github/workflows/podswap.yml` file in your repository with the contents:

 ```yml
 name: podswap